 Houston, Texas, Biomedical Informatics Certificate and Degree Programs

-Prospective students interested in earning a certificate or degree in biomedical informatics near Houston, Texas, have only one school from which to choose.
-This article examines that school, about a 10-minute drive from the city center, looking at the several certificate and degree programs it offers.
+Prospective students interested in earning a certificate or degree in biomedical informatics near Houston, Texas, have only three schools from which to choose.
+This article examines one of the schools, about a 10-minute drive from the city center, looking at the several certificate and degree programs it offers.
 This article also includes a table that displays important information in an easy-to-access format.

-- The University of Texas Health Science Center at Houston (UTHealth), about five miles from downtown Houston, offers certificate programs in public health informatics, applied health informatics and health informatics, as well as master's programs in applied health informatics and health informatics.
-It also offers a Doctor of Philosophy (Ph.D.) degree in health informatics.
+- The University of Texas Health Science Center at Houston (UTHealth), about five miles from downtown Houston, offers certificate programs in public health informatics, biomedical informatics and applied biomedical informatics; as well as a master's program in biomedical informatics.
+It also offers a Doctor of Philosophy (Ph.D.) degree in biomedical informatics.
 The university was the first institution in the nation to create a school devoted exclusively to the graduate-level study of biomedical informatics.

 Find schools that offer these popular programs

 - Biotechnology, General

 Students considering a school for graduate studies in biomedical informatics will want to consider several factors.
 The following table offers pertinent information at a glance.